Running in alternate directions

 George Maltezos

-George Maltezos, is Head of BlackRock Alternatives Specialist Team - Asia Pacific, and lead distribution of Alternatives throughout the region.
+George Maltezos, is Head of BlackRock Alternatives Specialist Team - Asia Pacific, and leads distribution of Alternatives throughout the region.
 His regional team are responsible for the marketing of BlackRock's suite of Alternative Investment products and capabilities across Asia Pacific, focusing on both Institutional and Wealth Investors.